Durham Churches Together

 A torchlight procession leaves the Market Square and arrives at the Cathedral for the opening of the Service at 5.30 pm.
 The Service is supported by 400 people of all ages.

-The Breakfast/lunch is hosted by different churches each year.
+The Prayer Lunch is hosted by different churches each year.

 Grapevine